By: Del Williams

 Surviving a storm at sea is just the start – taking emergency and preventive measures including use of a military-grade anti-corrosion lubricant and cleaner can get mariners cost-effectively sailing again sooner than ever

-“Off of Cape Hatteras at sea I was doing night watch with a 30-knot wind and 15-foot-high waves.
-About 5:00 AM I woke up and heard a really loud, squealing sound.
-It was my motor half-way under water.
+“Off of Cape Hatteras at sea, I was doing night watch with a 30-knot wind and 15-foot-high waves.
+At about 5:00 AM I woke up and heard a really loud, squealing sound.
+It was my motor halfway underwater.
 I couldn’t find where the water was coming from,” says Adams.
 Although he did not know it at the time, a transducer had broken and had left a one-inch hole in the bottom of the SV Guapa, a 32-ton vessel now in danger of sinking.

 Even then any soaking or submersion of vital equipment and electronics in seawater can be extraordinarily expensive without taking some preventative as well as emergency measures.

 When Adams radioed out an SOS, his distress call reached the U.S. Coast Guard Station at Fort Macon, North Carolina.

 “It shook me up when the Coast Guard radioed me back and started asking questions like ‘what color is your PFD’ [personal flotation device] and ‘what color is your dingy or raft?’
 It was like they were preparing to find me floating at sea off my vessel,” he says.

 By the time the Coast Guard reached Adams, the water was about four feet deep inside the SV Guapa.

 When TowBoatUS reached his vessel, operators were able to pump the water out and then tow it to a marina for an emergency overhaul.
 At the marina, power washing with freshwater was implemented to try to minimize the serious problems associated with saltwater spoilage and corrosion.